 Every state has unique rules and laws for the sale of real estate.
 These regulations changing all the time.
 A good Realtor can help you with the various required paperwork you must complete when buying or selling real estate.

-Did you know there can be over 180 possible steps for a successful property sale?
+Did you know all of the steps for a successful property sale?
 You need someone with the experience and knowledge to advise you to avoid any deal killers and to prevent you from making expensive mistakes!